jitu-git/pagination-with-php-and-mysql/README.md

 Include autoload.php in your file.

     require_once __DIR__ . "../../Pagination/autoload.php"
-Thats it.
+That's it.
 Now create an object of pagination class.

     $limit = 10;
     $pagination = new \Pagination\Pagination($limit);